Development & Aid

 What are the Sustainable Development Goals?

-The SDGs were adopted in 2015 by all UN members as part of the 2030 Agenda for Sustainable Development.
-The goals provide the backbone for the creation of lasting peace and prosperity - placing people and the planet at its heart.
-The goals aim to tackle massive global issues such as ending poverty and hunger, the promotion of good health, sanitation, gender equality, justice, education, and peace.
-They also focus on environmental issues including climate change, sustainability, clean energy, and responsible consumption.
+All UN members adopted the SDGs in 2015 as part of the 2030 Agenda for Sustainable Development.
+The 17 goals aim to tackle massive global issues such as ending poverty and hunger, the promotion of good health, sanitation, gender equality, justice, education, and peace.
+They also focus on environmental issues, including climate change, sustainability, clean energy, and responsible consumption.

-Prior to the SDGs, the UN committed to achieving the Millenium Development Goals.
-Sharing a similar approach to the SDGs, the MDGs project did achieve some success, however many of the targets were left unmet.
+Prior to the SDGs, the UN committed to achieving the Millennium Development Goals.
+Sharing a similar approach to the SDGs, the MDGs project achieved some success; however, many of the targets were also unmet.

 Women farmers plow their fields in preparation to plant corn in Gnoungouya Village, Guinea